Throughout the last couple of years, gyms and fitness clubs have been closing their doors at an alarming rate.

 A fitness blog can also be an impressive passive income source.
 This is undoubtedly one of the best things about starting a fitness blog.
 In addition to sharing your passion for fitness and health, you’ll also be able to generate an income from doing something that you love.
 If you choose to do so, you can scale and grow your business until you’re making a full-time income from your blog!

 As you can see, there’s a myriad of reasons why you should start a blog.
 An intelligently conceived, well-executed blog will open to you a world of opportunity.
-So, follow the steps outlined below and start building your blog right now!
+So, follow the step-by-step guide outlined below and start building your blog right now!

 1. Decide the Focus of Your Fitness Blog